lawrencerowland/Data-Model-for-Project-Frameworks/P3M-content-first-framework/02 Matching Organisation needs to Portfolio needs/READme.md

 Resourcing and pricing is not standardised
 Engagements are only more or less related to service as specified during sales.

+# Portfolio redesign whilst inflight (recovery)
+1. Identify the projects

+2. Map projects to a layer within Operating Model

+3. Tease out the implied Target Operating Model, including implied date

+· In each case, check to see whether it has been done

 # Example
 A Portfolio services delivery framework looks like this: